Jerry Sanders (businessman)

-Walter Jeremiah Sanders III (born September 12, 1936) is an American businessman and engineer who was a co-founder and long-time CEO of the American semiconductor manufacturer Advanced Micro Devices (AMD).
-From 1969 to 2002, Sanders served as AMD's CEO.
+Walter Jeremiah Sanders III (born September 12, 1936) is an American businessman and engineer who was a co-founder and long-time CEO of the American semiconductor manufacturer Advanced Micro Devices (AMD), serving in the position from 1969 to 2002.

 Early life and education

 Jerry Sanders III grew up in the South Side of Chicago, Illinois, raised by his paternal grandparents.
 He was once attacked and beaten by a street gang leaving him so covered in blood that a priest was called to administer the last rites.
 He attended the University of Illinois Urbana–Champaign on an academic scholarship from the Pullman railroad car company.
-He graduated from there with a Bachelor of Science degree in engineering in 1958.
+He graduated from there with a Bachelor of Science degree in electrical engineering in 1958.

 After graduation, Sanders worked for the Douglas Aircraft Company.
 He subsequently moved to Motorola, then to Fairchild Semiconductor.

 Business career

 1961–1969: Fairchild Semiconductor

 Jerry Sanders joined Fairchild Semiconductor in 1961 as a young engineer.
 At Fairchild, Sanders quickly rose from lower sales positions up to a succession of management positions in marketing, making him a likely candidate for one of the company's top vice presidencies.
 However, in 1968, a new management team was brought into Fairchild Semiconductor by Sherman Fairchild, led by C. Lester Hogan, then vice president of Motorola Semiconductor.
 The staff from Motorola, also known as "Hogan's Heroes", were conservative and hence immediately clashed with Sanders' boisterous style.
 Sanders' flamboyant personality and style made the new management at Fairchild Semiconductor feel uneasy so they fired him.
 Sanders said that, on his firing from Fairchild, "My whole life has been about treating people fairly, and I wasn't treated fairly".